scfurl/henipipe/README.md

 ## Runsheet

 The runsheet is the brains of the henipipe workflow.
-You can make it using the MAKERUNSHEET command and it will find fastq mates for you.  *You should take a look at the runsheet in Excel or Numbers to make sure things look okay...*  Here are the columns that you can include.
+You can make a runsheet using the MAKERUNSHEET command.
+This command will parse a directory of fastq folder (specified using the -fq flag; fastq files should be organized in subfolders named by sample) and will find fastq mates (R1 and R2).
+There are optional for selecting only folders that contain a specific string (using the -sf flag).  *After generation of a runsheet (csv file), you should take a look at it in Excel or Numbers to make sure things look okay...*  Here are the columns that you can include.
 Order is irrelevant.
 Column names (headers) are suggested.

 ### Example Runsheet